blanketfort.txt

 Genre: Food management, co-op

-Platform: Switch, Steam Deck
+Platform: Nintendo Switch, Steam Deck

 This was all I played in the pandemic.
 After dinner?
 Straight to the Switch to play for a few hours.
 I've toned down how much I play nowadays, but it's still one of the only games I frequently reach for.
 While most people think this game is stressful - at times it can be (if you're with the unseasoned players hahahaha) - I could never be more at peace when I play.
 I should note my mode of choice is online arcade.
 Unlike couch co-op, you can't yell at your teammates to give you a plate or throw you a hotdog - there is no voice chat.
 Instead, you naturally fall into your roles and find your collective rhythm, which I think is so beautiful.